vaughany/moodle-courseawards/readme.md

 As default, the block presents a small text box through which the user may write a note or comment about the course being voted on.
 (In reality, this will store several pages of text but the box is presented small to try to keep notes brief and concise.)

 It can be turned off if notes are not required (although any already collected will be saved): simply un-tick the checkbox.
 Students will be presented with the same block but without the textbox.

+## Configuration of the Medal block

+The Medal block configuration options can only be changed by a site Admin, and affect the block throughout the whole site.

+### Medal image size

+The only configuration option is the size of the images.
+The default setting is *regular* and the default images are 100px (pixels) high.
+The only other option (currently) is *small*, where the images are 50px high, half the size of the regular images.

+> **Note:** You do not have to stick to these sizes: any correctly named image will work, regardless of it's width or height.

 ## Changing who can Vote and Administrate